 Key takeaways for brands

 Given Sanya’s complicated consumer demographic, brands must localize their travel-retail strategies.
-Therefore, we’ve concluded our Sanya city guide with five key takeaways for brands that are looking to better resonate with travel shoppers during the COVID-17 pandemic.
+Therefore, we’ve concluded our Sanya city guide with seven key takeaways for brands that are looking to better resonate with travel shoppers during the COVID-19 pandemic.

 Given the on-going international travel restrictions, “China’s Hawaii” is going to become more popular than ever.
 So brand marketers should seize every opportunity they can to connect with visiting families and couples.